duderstadt-lab/mars-docs/docs/image/DNA_finder.md

 * *Generate DNA count table* - If checked a table will appear in which each row has the number of detected peaks for each slice.
 * *Generate DNA table* - If checked a table will be generated listing the positions of all detected peaks. x1, y1 for the top edges and x2, y2 for the bottom edges.
 Also, the length calculated from the coordinates as well as the median intensity and mean squared deviation of the intensity.
 * *Add to RoiManager* - If checked, lines peaks will be added to the RoiManager.
 By default there will be UID names.
-* *Molecule Names in Manager* - If checked the lines in the RoiManager will be names molecule0, molecule1, etc...
 * *Process all Frames* - If checked the command will run on all frames in the video.
 For tables the T for each DNA is given in a separate column.
 For the RoiManager the position is set based on the T.

 ### How to run this Command from a groovy script